dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 ## Introduction

-The **TB Case Surveillance Tracker (TB-CS) digital data package for DHIS2** is based on the [WHO recording and reporting framework](https://apps.who.int/iris/handle/10665/79199) from 2013.
+The **TB Case Surveillance (TB-CS) Tracker** design is based on the [WHO recording and reporting framework](https://apps.who.int/iris/handle/10665/79199) from 2013.
 It provides a set of recommended metadata (data elements, program rules, etc) to enable electronic capture of individual/case-based TB surveillance data.
 The tracker metadata is configured to ensure that aggregated standard quarterly TB report indicators on notifications, first-line outcomes and second-line outcomes as defined by the WHO Definitions and reporting framework for TB (2013) can be automatically generated from the individual data captured.
 The TB Case Surveillance Tracker is not intended to support patient management or patient care.
 This requires more detailed analysis of roles, responsibilities, workflows and decision-making within the settings in which such systems would be implemented.

 The system design document explains how the tracker program was configured to meet the data entry and analysis requirements and support a typical workflow.
 The document does not include an exhaustive listing of all metadata captured.
 This document also does not consider the resources and infrastructure needed to implement such a system, such as servers, power, internet connections, backups, training and user support.
 More information on the TB programme technical aspects informing this system design is available in the [WHO publication on electronic recording and reporting for tuberculosis care and control](https://apps.who.int/iris/handle/10665/44840).
 Supplementary implementation guidance for DHIS2 can be found in the [General DHIS2 Implementation Guide](https://docs.dhis2.org/en/implement/configuring-the-android-app/about-this-guide.html) and [DHIS2 tracker implementation guide](https://docs.dhis2.org/en/implement/understanding-dhis2-implementation/a-quick-guide-to-dhis2-implementation.html).